Jenny Porter

 About

-Outside of my studies, I continue to run the Hull Classical Association (UK) which welcomes speakers from across the UK to deliver talks on topics spanning ancient history, mythology and archaeology.
+Outside of my studies, I run the Hull Classical Association (UK) which welcomes speakers from across the UK to deliver talks on topics spanning classics, reception studies, ancient history and archaeology.
 In 2022, I obtained funding from the UK-based charity, Classics for All, to run an after-school Latin club for children and I am keen to advocate for the inclusion of Latin and ancient Greek in school curricula.

 Research